metio/terraform-provider-k8s/docs/data-sources/everest_percona_com_database_cluster_v1alpha1_manifest.md

 Optional:

-- `backup_storage_name` (String) BackupStorageName is the name of the BackupStorage where the PITR is enabledThe BackupStorage must be created in the same namespace as the DatabaseCluster.
+- `backup_storage_name` (String) BackupStorageName is the name of the BackupStorage where the PITR is enabled The BackupStorage must be created in the same namespace as the DatabaseCluster.
 - `upload_interval_sec` (Number) UploadIntervalSec number of seconds between the binlogs uploads